South Austin's Bike Shop

 BIKEALOT is an independent, sustainable, mechanic owned and operated, full service South Austin neighborhood bicycle shop.
 I'm Brad, the owner, and I've had a lifelong passion for riding.
 As a bike courier in the 90's, my friends nicknamed me "BIKEALOT," so when I opened my own business, naming it was a no-brainer.
 I love fixing bikes and fitting people for their ideal bikes.

 At BIKEALOT, we’re passionate about bicycles.
 We believe bikes offer a simple solution to lots of the complex problems facing both our local community and the wider world.
-Bikes are great for our personal health, and for the health of our environment.
-Bikes offer a sustainable way to save you money on transportation, and provide endless miles of fun with your family and friends.
+Bikes are great for our personal health, and for our planet's health.
+Bikes offer a sustainable way to save you money on transportation, and provide endless miles of smiles with your family and friends.

 While we service all brands originally sold through bike shops (not department store bikes), we focus on selling upright & drop bar commuter bikes, gravel grinders, kids bikes, and mountain bikes.
 We also sell all the parts, tools, accessories, and gear you need to keep rolling.

 In order to better serve our cycling community, we now have an online store so you can shop from the comfort & safety of your home or phone.
-Call us if you need help finding the right bike or gear, or if you need an appointment for service.
+Please call us or email firstname.lastname@example.org if you need help finding the right bike or gear, or if you need an appointment for service.

 Why Shop With Us?